petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 The CDN improves performance by reducing latency for delivering static content to users.
 However, it is possible that some of this content is delivered to users before the cache is updated, when the content is no longer valid.

-If it is necessary to clear the CDN cache to force the content to be retrieved again, then you can manually clear it from the DXP Cloud console:
+If it is necessary to clear the CDN cache to force the content to be retrieved again, then you can manually clear it from the Liferay Cloud console:

-1. Log into the DXP Cloud console and navigate to the appropriate environment.
+1. Log into the Liferay Cloud console and navigate to the appropriate environment.

 1. Click *Network* from the menu on the left.